Stuycs-K/project03-final-09-avrahamim/README.md

 * Once the correct number of users have connected, the game will begin.

 How does the user interact with this program?
-* The server should not interact any more with the program, unless the server wants to shut down the whole game.
-The server can do this with ctrl+c.
+* The server should not interact any more with the program.
 * The users will receive two numbers which they will be instructed to add together.
 At the time of receiving their numbers, the users will have 7 seconds to mentally add them together and enter the sum into stdin.
 That is the only way the users should ever have to interact with the program.
 * Users can forfeit their game with ctrl+c